Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (“Department”) has determined that a request for a new shipper review of the antidumping duty order on wooden bedroom furniture from the People's Republic of China (“PRC”) meets the statutory and regulatory requirements for initiation.
-The period of review (“POR”) for the new shipper review is January 1, 2011, through June 30, 2011.Start Further Info
+The Department of Commerce (Commerce) has determined that a request for a new shipper review (NSR) of the antidumping duty order on wooden bedroom furniture (WBF) from the People's Republic of China (China) meets the statutory and regulatory requirements for initiation.
+The period of review (POR) for the NSR is January 1, 2019 through December 31, 2019.

 FOR FURTHER INFORMATION CONTACT:

 Jonathan Hill, AD/CVD Operations, Office IV, Enforcement and Compliance, International Trade Administration, U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230; telephone: (202) 482-3518.

 End Further Info

 Commerce published the Order on January 4, 2005.

 On January 28, 2020, pursuant to section 751(a)(2)(B)(i) of the Tariff Act of 1930, as amended (the Act), and 19 CFR 351.214(c), Commerce received a timely NSR request from Kunshan Jujia Decoration Design Co., Ltd (Kunshan Jujia).